corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 2. Create a function that instantiates the `MarsVoucherDto` and populates the template with the actual variables of the class.
 3. Create an [override function](https://kotlinlang.org/docs/inheritance.html#overriding-methods) that converts the `MarsVoucherDto` to JSON using the `toJson` method.

+You've finished writing the `MarsVoucher` state.
 This is what your code should look like now:

 ```kotlin
 package net.corda.missionMars.states